'Real Credit Growth And Innovation Occur In The World Of Private Capital' Not In Traditional Banks

 This quote comes from the sub-title of a recent post by Gillian Tett in her opinion piece in the Financial Times.

 The thought expressed in this piece is not inconsistent with some of my current writing.
-Take a look at “Financialization, Warren Buffet, and Wealth Inequality.”
-Also, check out “Financialization and the Fed: Why There is So Little Measured Inflation.”
+Take a look at "Financialization, Warren Buffett, and Wealth Inequality.”
+Also, check out “Financialization And The Fed: Why There is So Little Measured Inflation.”

 Ms. Tett writes: